 If you are looking to adopt a rescue pet, keep in mind that it can be challenging.
 I have fond memories of the day I got Franklin from the pet rescue.
 He was disoriented and clearly uncomfortable about everything that was happening, but he was oh-so-sweet.
 He lay with his head in my lap as my husband drove us home, and then timidly explored our apartment after we arrived.
 We were off to a great start—but that didn’t mean it was smooth sailing ahead.

 We quickly learned that although Franklin was housetrained (definitely a blessing!) he was otherwise completely untrained.
 He didn’t know how to sit on cue, and walking him on leash was a good way to get a shoulder injury.
 He also showed signs of severe stress whenever we left him alone.
 Our first few months together were a learning experience, to say the least.
-We got through it though, thanks to a thoughtful plan of management and training.
+But we got through it, thanks to a thoughtful plan of management and training.

 When you first adopt a rescue dog or cat (or rabbit or other pet) from the animal shelter or a pet rescue, it’s important to remember that the animal’s entire life has just been turned upside down.
 Even though a pet rescue or shelter is sometimes a less-than-ideal environment, that is the environment the animal knows, and change is hard.
 Many rescue dogs and other pets seem to be more or less in shock at first.
 It takes them a while to start to relax into their new, permanent home.